uhmscore/uhmscore.github.io/people.md

 <div class="floatright">
 <img src="images/jensen.jpg" width="150">
 </div>
-Craig Jensen received his B.S. in Chemistry from the University of California at Santa Barbara in 1979 and worked in industry for a year before entering graduate school.
-He received his Ph.D. from UCLA in 1984 and after postdoctoral research at the University of California at San Diego, he joined the University of Hawaii faculty in 1986.
+Dr. Jensen obtained his PhD at the University of California at Los Angeles and was a postdoctoral fellow at the University of California at San Diego.
+He was awarded the US DOE Hydrogen program’s “1999 Research Success Story” award and the EERE “R&D” award in 2004.
+To date, he has authored or co-authored over 145 peer-reviewed publications, 9 U.S. patents, and two books.
+In 2003, Dr. Jensen founded Hawaii Hydrogen Carriers, LLC (HHC) and has since served as the company president.
+Dr. Jensen's main research interests include synthesis and characterization of novel inorganic and organometallic compounds, hydrogen storage materials, homogeneous catalysis, dynamic NMR spectroscopy and solid state chemistry.
 <br>
 <br>
 <br>